quiaro/lithub/README.md

 ```
 $ cd /vagrant/server
 $ cp -r secrets-example secrets
-/*
+/* ---
- * Inside secrets/secrets.js, replace "PRIVATE_SECRET" with a strong character-diverse string.
+Inside secrets/secrets.js, replace "PRIVATE_SECRET" with a strong character-diverse string.
- * Also, replace "DIGEST_ALGORITHM" with the name of a supported digest function (e.g. sha512).
+Also, replace "DIGEST_ALGORITHM" with the name of a supported digest function (e.g. sha512).
- * An array of supported digest functions can be retrieved using crypto.getHashes().
+An array of supported digest functions can be retrieved using crypto.getHashes().
- * Finally, you may also modify the values of SALT_LENGTH, KEY_LENGTH, ITERATIONS or
- * the hashing function altogether to customize the security needs of the project
+Finally, you may also modify the values of SALT_LENGTH, KEY_LENGTH, ITERATIONS or the hashing function altogether (i.e. pbkdf2) to customize the security needs of the project.
- */
+ --- */
 ```

 6. Start the server